legumeinfo/microservices/README.md

 The example configures microservices to communicate and supports gRPC Web requests.

 ## Development
+Please so our [contribution guidelines](.github/CONTRIBUTING.md) before contributing to this repository.

 See the directories of microservices you wish to compile manually for instructions on doing so.
 Generally, we recommend still using a solution like Docker Compose to orchestrate container building and cross-talk, even during development.